The above cartoon was produced by an anonymous cartoonist.

 It turns out that this device sometimes has problems for users over 180 pounds, and I'm about 225 pounds.
 One solution is to switch to a

 Stop Descender.
 Meg and her students are interested in visiting the Pearl and spending some time in the trees watching for ivorybills flying over the canopy.
 Having such a sighting is by far my most important remaining goal.
-A few days ago, I went to check on

 3-1-08.
 Mark Cowart took me for a ride up the Hillsborough River in his motorboat.
 We were planning to go up to a relatively remote area to search for good habitat.
-Since the boat seemed to be having a fuel problem, we only made it up to the vicinity of "The High Cypress," but it was nice to go right over to this beloved tree and actually touch it.
+Since the boat seemed to be having a fuel problem, we only made it up to the vicinity of “The High Cypress,” but it was nice to go right over to that beloved tree and actually touch it.
 I took

 this photo from just beneath,